 We’re learning about Vegetables this week and how important they are for our bodies.
 Did you know that you should fill half your plate with vegetables every time you eat?
 What are your favorite vegetables?
 Do you know how they grow.?
 All questions you should be asking your children as they shop with you, cook with you and eat with you.

-We Like Vegetable
+We Like Vegetables Song

 (sing to the tune of “Are You Sleeping?”)